cloud-gov/cg-site/_docs/management/continuous-deployment.md

 ## Service examples

-Here are examples of how to set up two cloud-based services that have free tiers for open source projects, [Travis](https://docs.travis-ci.com/) and [CircleCI](https://circleci.com/docs/1.0/).
-(You can also find and adapt instructions for using other CI/CD services with other Cloud Foundry deployments, such as [this explanation of how to use Jenkins](https://docs.cloud.service.gov.uk/#setting-up-the-cloud-foundry-jenkins-plugin).)
+Here are examples of how to set up three cloud-based services that have free tiers for open source projects, [Travis](https://docs.travis-ci.com/), [CircleCI](https://circleci.com/docs/1.0/) and [GitHub](https://github.com/features/actions).
+(You can also find and adapt instructions for using other CI/CD services with other Cloud Foundry deployments, such as [this explanation of how to use Jenkins](https://docs.cloud.service.gov.uk/using_ci.html#push-an-app-with-jenkins).)

 ### Travis